 3. Visit the Kaikoura Lookout

 Kaikoura is one of the prettiest places on the South Island.
-Think about it – Kaikoura is located on a stunning ocean bay and is surrounded by snow-covered mountains, it’s really a beautiful place!
+Nestled in a stunning ocean bay and surrounded by snow-covered mountains, it’s a really beautiful place!

 The way to get that “Insta-worthy” photo and enjoy the beauty of Kaikoura is from up at the Kaikoura Lookout.
 The best part is that you can drive to this lookout – that’s right, no hiking required!

 The Kaikoura Lookout is located only a 5-minute drive from town on Scarborough Road.
 From this vantage point, you can see all of the Kaikoura Peninsula.
-On a clear day, you’ll also have mountain views.
+On a clear day, you’ll also have some pretty sweet mountain views.

 The last time I was in Kaikoura, I drove up to the lookout for sunset and it was stunning!
 I highly recommend making your way up here at least once during your time in Kaikoura.

-Bernie’s Diner is open daily for breakfast and lunch.
-The milkshakes looked amazing, but I just went for the Eggs Bernie (aka eggs benedict) instead and it was really good.
-Plus, the prices are very reasonable.
+Bernie’s Diner is open daily from 7:30 am to 4 pm for breakfast and lunch.
+The milkshakes looked amazing, but I just went for the eggs bernie (aka eggs benedict) instead, and it was really good.
+Plus, the prices are pretty reasonable, with the eggs bernie costing $25 NZD for a big portion.

 5. Relax at Kaikoura Beach

-Fishing is another popular activity to do from the beach, and with Kaikoura known for its fresh and yummy seafood, you may catch a delicious dinner for yourself.
-Blue cod and butterfish are the most popular fish caught here, but rock lobster and crayfish are caught in abundance too.
+Fishing is another popular activity to do from the beach, and with Kaikoura known for its fresh and yummy seafood, you might just catch a delicious dinner for yourself!
+Blue cod and butterfish are the most popular fish caught here, but rock lobster and crayfish are pretty common too.

-If you don’t fancy swimming in the cold water (the average sea temperature at Kaikoura beach is 14 degrees Celsius/57 degrees Fahrenheit), then you can take a picnic and enjoy the fantastic scenery.
-You will be able to see the snow-capped Kaikoura Ranges in the distance.
-Kaikoura beach is also a great spot to go for sunset.
-When the sun sinks behind the Kaikoura Ranges – be sure to have your camera ready to take some photos!
+If you don’t fancy swimming in the cold water (the average sea temperature at Kaikoura Beach is 14 °C/57 °F), then you can also simply take a picnic and enjoy the fantastic scenery.
+Kaikoura Beach is also a great spot to go for sunset.
+When the sun sinks behind the Kaikoura Ranges – be sure to have your camera ready to take some epic photos!

 I bet you didn’t know that in Kaikoura you can go whale watching on a scenic flight!
-One of the coolest activities available in Kaikoura, you will get to see giant sperm whales, dolphins, and the incredible Kaikoura scenery from the comfort of a luxurious helicopter or fixed-wing plane.
+One of the coolest activities available in Kaikoura, you’ll get to see giant sperm whales, dolphins, and the incredible Kaikoura scenery from the comfort of a helicopter or fixed-wing plane.

-On this specific family-friendly tour is a 30-minute tour in a 7-seater fixed-wing plane.
-This tour takes you out over the Pacific Ocean in search of sperm whales.
-They will be hard to miss even from high above as they are a whopping 52 meters (170 feet) in length!
+This 30-minute family-friendly flight will have you boarding a 7-seater fixed-wing plane, ready to soar above the Pacific Ocean in search of sperm whales.
+They’ll be hard to miss even from high above as they are a whopping 52 meters (170 feet) in length!
+Depending on the time of year, you might also be in luck and get to see orcas or humpback whales too.

-You will be given a headset to listen to the pilot’s commentary about the area and the sperm whales who live here.
+As you fly, you’ll have a headset to listen to the pilot’s commentary about the area and the sperm whales who live here.
 This tour departs from Kaikoura and is a year-round activity!
+Tickets cost $225 NZD per person, and you can check your dates online here.

 This is a bucket-list-worthy activity in Kaikoura and is especially popular with couples.
 Be sure to book this one early!
 Return hotel transport is included as part of this tour.